ros2/ros2_documentation/source/Tutorials/CreatingAROS2Package.rst

    .. group-tab:: Python

-      The ``setup.py`` file contains the same description and license fields as ``package.xml``, so you need to set those as well.
+      The ``setup.py`` file contains the same description, maintainer and license fields as ``package.xml``, so you need to set those as well.
+      They need to match exactly in both files.
-      The description and licenses need to match exactly in both files.
+      The version and name (``package_name``) also need to match exactly, and should be automatically populated in both files.

       Open ``setup.py`` with your preferred text editor.